povio/PovioKit/Resources/Core/README.md

 # PovioKit: Core

-Core package includes essentials needed for the development and for other packages.
+Core includes essentials used in app development and by other PovioKit packages.

 The module is intentionally foundation-first and serves as the base dependency for other PovioKit products.